 Our goal was to democratize access to the personalized experience of receiving treatment from a practitioner of Chinese medicine, so Nicole led a review of 246 clinical trials and studies to see how we could replicate that experience online with proven herbs and formulas.
 After nearly a year of R&D, we created an in-depth health assessment that links a person’s symptoms to their underlying pattern of hormonal imbalances and recommends an herbal formula tailored to those needs.

-We reviewed our questionnaire with Dr. Xia (the one who originally treated my dysmenorrhea).
+We brought on Dr. Xia (the one who originally treated my dysmenorrhea) as our Chief Medical Advisor and reviewed our questionnaire and approach with him.
 Our work with him led to the final step in our health assessment: we require the patient to submit a photo of their tongue, as it’s the body’s only visible organ that provides an indication of our internal health.
 (If you’ve ever been to a Chinese medicine doctor, they always inspect your tongue!)

 With our health assessment finalized, we got to work on finalizing the treatments themselves.
 We couldn’t expect people to boil pungent herbs for 45 minutes every day, so our initial idea was to develop a powder treatment.
 However, the highest quality powders we could source were 1) not guaranteed to be created without harmful solvents or fillers 2) difficult to dissolve without very hot water, and 3) difficult to gulp down without something to mask the bitter flavor.

 So, we decided to boil and blend the organic, whole herbs ourselves and ended up creating easy-to-mix concentrated liquid tinctures that can be taken anywhere and are well-suited for women on-the-go.